OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 **The Sieve of Erastosthenes -- an example that takes advantage of lazy lists**

-The need to compute various prime numbers occurs in a variety of applcations, for example, public-key encryption.
+The need to compute various prime numbers occurs in a variety of applications, for example, public-key encryption.
 A long known technique to compute all the prime numbers up to a limit *n* with reasonable efficiency is the *Sieve of Erastosthenes*.
 The slide slow below describes the sieve algorithm in a language with eager (as opposed to lazy) evaluation.

 .. inlineav:: LazyLists7CON ss
-   :long_name: Illustrate sieve of Erastonthenes
+   :long_name: Illustrate sieve of Erastosthenes with eager evaluation
    :links: AV/PL/LazyLists/LazyListsCON.css
    :scripts: AV/PL/LazyLists/LazyLists7CON.js
    :output: show

 There is a problem with this algorithm, however, from the perspective of its utility.
-That is, how well can it answer the questions regarding primes we might want to ask of it?
-While it can answer a question like "Find all primes
+Think about how well can it respond to the requests regarding primes that we might want to ask of it.
+While it can handle a request like "Find all primes less than or equal to n", it comes up short on requests like "Find the first 1000 prime numbers" or "Find the first prime number larger that 1 billion".
+The reason for this is that the underlying eager evaluation of the algorithm is limited by the finite nature of the value *n* that it is given.
+On the other hand, with lazy evaluation of lists, we need not be bound by a finite *n*.
+Instead we can construct the infinite sequence of primes, relying on repeated applications of a thunk to take us to any point in the sequence that we need to reach.
+The following slide show indicates how the Sieve of Erastosthenes would be implemented using lazy lists.

+.. inlineav:: LazyLists8CON ss
+   :long_name: Illustrate sieve of Erastosthenes with lazy evaluation
+   :links: AV/PL/LazyLists/LazyListsCON.css
+   :scripts: AV/PL/LazyLists/LazyLists8CON.js
+   :output: show

 **Call-by-need**

 What's the difference between our call-by-name implementation of infinite sequences and the way it is done in Haskell?
-In Haskell, the analogue of the **is.tl** and **is.take** functions are done with call-by-need instead of call-by-name.
+In Haskell, the analogue of the **is.tl** and **is.take** functions are done with *call-by-need* instead of *call-by-name*.
 In call-by-need, the value returned by a thunk is stored (that is, cached) after it is thawed for the first time.
-This is much more efficient since it never results in a thunk being thawed more than once..
+This is much more efficient since it never results in a thunk being thawed more than once.

+Now it's your chance to get some practice with infinite sequences in the following problems.

 This problem will help you better understand code that creates call-by-name infinite sequences.